jasperpants/hairy-octo-hipster/README.md

 A very hairy octo hipster

-went walking in the park one day.
+went walking in the park one fine day.

+An elephant caught his eye

+but didn’t stop today.